vishivishvish/gas-work-tracker/README.md

 # Google Apps Script Work Tracker

-A horizontal, Trello-like work tracker with a high degree of flexibility & extensibility for managing a large number of ongoing work threads.
+A horizontal, Trello-inspured work tracker, but with total script-based flexibility & feature extensibility for managing a large number of ongoing work threads.
 Each numbered thread branches out into sub-threads laid out side by side, and each sub-thread holds a list of lettered, checkable action steps.
 Threads can be dragged to reorder them, colored from a 31-option picker, and threads/sub-threads/items can each carry an optional date.
 A second tab pivots the same data into a per-person checklist of open items.

 Everything is read/write straight from the underlying Sheet, so nothing about the board's state ever lives only in the browser tab.

 Runs as a Google Apps Script web app, backed by a Google Sheet, inside your own Google Workspace account: no external hosting, no separate login required beyond your own Google account.

 ## Features